-Due to the COVID-19 pandemic, 2020 was a challenging year for many Canadians, and for the millions of Canadians who received pandemic-related income support benefits from the federal government, the challenges may continue when they file their 2020 income tax returns.
+Due to the COVID-19 pandemic, the past two years have been challenging for many Canadians, and for the millions of Canadians who received pandemic-related income support benefits from the federal government, the challenges may continue when they file their 2020 and 2021 income tax returns.

 CERB Overpayments and Penalties: What We Know So Far